wp-plugins/wikipedia-widget/readme.txt

 * Define a default search string or get the current post title
 * Show or hide the search form or define an alternative search form within the page
-* Use cache for the default search term for better speed
+* Use cache for the search results for better speed
 * Results are clear formatted, with links and pictures

 == Installation ==